rust-lang/rfcs/text/0000-process-stdio-redirection.md

 accepts the appropriate OS file/pipe representation.
 Namely, the API should be provided as a `StdioExt` implementation, whose `redirect` method accepts implementors of `AsRawFd` and `AsRawHandle` for Unix and Windows, respectively.
- This trait should be publicly exported under the `std::os::$platform::io` module.
+This implementation should be publicly exported under the `std::os::$platform::process` module.

 The private `StdioImp` enum in `std::process` should be extended with a `Redirect` variant which will hold the appropriate OS handle type.
 To avoid